 There’s a lot of good news about American energy

-What does an effective transition from fossils fuels to green energy look like?
+What does an effective transition from fossil fuels to green energy look like?

 The sensible approach is neither of those things.
 Renewable energy is necessary to slow the warming of the planet and forestall the many ugly consequences of that.
 Yet moving too fast can destabilize an economy still heavily dependent on fossil fuels.
 A steady replacement of fossil fuels with green energy is the optimal way to keep the economy growing without disruptions that cause soaring energy costs, rapid job loss in declining sectors and consumer rebellion that could undermine the whole cause of decarbonization.